Sharpiless/Nanocrystals-TEM-segmentation/README.md

 ## Dataset preparation

+Dataset for training and evaluation can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1us6_VNDlI1MZhPdavv4OxJMFF1GHO4El?usp=sharing).

+Our training, testing, and additional datasets from 10 other publications can be downloaded from the link above.
+Due to the large size of the weakly labeled dataset, it is not included in the shared folder.
+If you would like access to it, please contact us at: liangyingping@bit.edu.cn.

 | Datasets         | Type         | Num of Images | Number of Instances | Link      |
 | ---------------- | ------------ | ------------- | ------------------- | --------- |
 | Ours (labeled)   | Nanocrystals | 523           | 49,976              | Manual    |